SEG-V/Fur/README.md

-Ferric is an interpreted general purpose programming language written in Rust.
+Ferrum is an interpreted general purpose programming language written in Rust.

 ## Grammar